PedroCristo/README-TEST/README.md

 * [CANVA](https://www.canva.com/)
 * To build the logos for the project
 * [Coolors](https://coolors.co/)
-* To build the colour palete of the project
+* To build the colour palette of the project
 * [Emailjs](https://www.emailjs.com/)
 * To send emails from the contact form